adilahmed31/cs537-Discussion-su22/week-8/README.md

 Now, let’s revisit our wordcount example and see how this abstraction works.

-Map phase : File F1 contains the single-letter words C, A, B, A and F2 has C, B, A, A.
+Map phase : File F1 contains the single-letter words C, A, B, A and F2 contains the words C, B, A, A.

 Thread M1 does the following tasks:
 - Reads all entries from F1.
-- For each input, it gets the index of each key(A, B or C) from MR_DefaultHashPartition to determine which partition the intermediate output is to be sent to.
+- For each input, it gets the index of each key (A, B or C) from MR_DefaultHashPartition to determine which partition the intermediate output is to be sent to.
 - The intermediate ouput is: (C, 1), (A,1 ), (B, 1), (A,1).
 These outputs are pushed to their corresponding paritions.
 Note that all entries of A are in partition P1, all entries of B and Care in partition P2.

 Sort phase : Simply sort all entries inside a partition.
 Note that all B’s are before C’s in partiion P2.